-Avi Dichter, who is currently a Likud member of Knesset, said that "in a normal country, a person like this would be rotting in jail, and in other countries he would be rotting in a grave."
+Speaking of Mordechai Vanunu, the former Dimona technician who revealed sensitive elements of the country’s clandestine nuclear program, Likud MK Avi Dichter said that “in a normal country, a person like this would be rotting in jail, and in other countries he would be rotting in a grave.”